electricsquare/introduction-to-neural-networks/README.md

   - Download and load the dataset
   - Train and evaluate a neural network on the dataset

+Everything will be explained below in a step-by-step process, however the final results of each step is given in the [examples folder](https://github.com/moosichu/introduction-to-neural-networks/tree/master/examples).

 #### Sorting the Project and Dependencies